 The U.S. Representative loves union cash.
 What do you suppose the unions want for their money?

 Swalwell has appeared on Tucker Carlson Tonight several times to warn us that the Russians have attacked our democracy.
 Unfortunately, Swalwell has never mentioned that America’s democracy is an illusion because scoundrels like himself created a quid pro quo system that provides legislation and votes to the highest bidders; there’s no democracy to attack.
 Elections are meaningless when the winning candidate is going to spend his time in Congress meeting with lobbyists and collecting campaign donations.

-The Concerned American contacted Swalwell’s office to ask him questions about his relationship with his corporate donors and unions, but he doesn’t accept questions from people outside of his congressional district.
+The Concerned American contacted Swalwell’s office to ask him questions about his relationship with his corporate and union donors, but he doesn’t accept questions from people outside of his congressional district.